Bolo101/labDeployment/README.md

 - OCS server installation and configuration
 - TapirX installation

-What still needs to be done:
+What still needs to be done to complete deployment:

 - Manual OCS plugin install from GLPI marketplace
 - Manual GLPI-OCS connection once plugin is installed (need to set TRACE_DELETE = ON from OCS server before connecting the plugin)